jaskeat/NBA-Analysis/README.md

 | 2    | Denver Nuggets        | 0.695122 | 112.3   | 117.8   | 0        |
 | 3    | Oklahoma City Thunder | 0.695122 | 111     | 118.3   | 0        |

-This is the main jist of the data that we will be using which shows the stats for each team.
-The NBA is now flooded with various Advanced Stats,but we will use the offensive and defensive rating from each season to determine how good or bad a team was on that side of the ball.
-Offensive rating is how many points a team scores per 100 possessions while Defensive rating is how many points the team concedes in a 100 possessions.
-Therefore, the lower the DefRtg the better and the higher the OffRtg the better.
+This is a snapshot of the data we will use, which shows the stats for each team over 14 seasons.
+In the NBA, various advanced stats exist, but we will focus on offensive and defensive ratings to assess team performance.
+Offensive rating measures how many points a team scores per 100 possessions, while defensive rating indicates how many points the team concedes in 100 possessions.
+Therefore, a lower defensive rating is better, while a higher offensive rating is preferable.

-The Champion column is a binary variable where 1 represents whether that team went on to win the championship.
-Our main indicator for success will be the win percentage for each team as the more games a team wins the better they theoretically are but we will also be looking into the champions as that is the ultimate prize.
+The Champion column is a binary variable where 1 represents whether that team won the championship.
+Our main indicator for success will be the win percentage for each team, as more wins theoretically indicate better performance.
+We will also consider championship status as the ultimate prize.

-### Analysing the data
+### Analyzing the Data

-First let's look at the correlation between the defensive/offensive rating at the win percentage for each team in the regular season over the last 14 years.
+First, let's look at the correlation between the defensive and offensive ratings and the win percentage for each team in the regular season over the last 14 years.

 ##### Regular Season